Home

 Queens

-Theresa Bachu of For Animals, a TNR organization from South Ozone Park, brought 18 feral cats to a Manhattan veterinarian to be TNRed in recognition of Spay Day, an annual campaign of The Humane Society of the United States and Humane Society International to inspire people to save animal lives by spaying or neutering pets and feral cats.
+Theresa Bachu of For Animals, a TNR organization from South Ozone Park, brought 18 feral cats to a Manhattan veterinarian to be TNR'd in recognition of Spay Day, an annual campaign of The Humane Society of the United States and Humane Society International to inspire people to save animal lives by spaying or neutering pets and feral cats.
 The surgeries and left eartipping were donated free of charge by the veterinarian.